farzin-fs/dart_import/README.md

 # dart_import

 A simple Dart package to help with import statements.

-It will change all Dart/Flutter imports to relative format, remove duplicated imports and sort imports alphabetically.
+It will change all Dart/Flutter imports to relative format, remove duplicated imports and, sort imports alphabetically.

 ## Getting Started